Living Compassion November 2

-This is the historical account of Jesus raising the widow’s son.
-What stands out to me is the direction of Jesus’s compassion, His compassion was not directed for the deceased son, everyone was mourning and weeping for the deceased, but Jesus had compassion for the living.
+Jesus raised the widow's son.
+What stands out to me is the direction of Jesus's compassion—not directing His compassion at the deceased son.
+While everyone else was mourning and weeping for the dead, Jesus had compassion for the living.

 Blessed are those who mourn for they shall be comforted.

-Jesus, not only said this, but he also lived it, he was the comforter to the widow.
+Jesus not only said this, but he also lived it.
+He was the comforter to the widow.
 But what about the son?
-This account uses the term lad, which designates the son to be under the age of 40 and most likely younger than Jesus.
-This is important because he was the widows’ only form of support, and he was needed to care for his mother.
+This account uses the term lad, which designates the son to be under 40 years of age and most likely younger than Jesus.
+It's important because he was the widows' only form of support and needed him to care for his mother.

-When someone passes it’s understandable to mourn for a period of time.
-When Moses died the Hebrews seemed as though they were never going to stop mourning, at thirty days God spoke this to Joshua:
+When someone passes, it's understandable to mourn for a while.
+When Moses died, the Hebrews seemed as though they were never going to stop mourning; at thirty days, God spoke this to Joshua: